lovnishverma/ToDo-List-Flask-PyMongo/README.md

-Here's your **To-Do List App** README with added emojis for a more engaging and visually appealing format:

----

 # 📝 To-Do List App Visit Live Demo: https://todo-list-flask-pymongo.onrender.com

 This is a simple **To-Do List app** built using **Flask** (Python web framework) and **MongoDB** (NoSQL database).
 The app allows users to add, mark as complete, and delete tasks.